-The Australian Inventory of Chemical Substances will become the Australian Inventory of Industrial Chemicals (AIIC).
+The Australian Inventory of Chemical Substances has been replaced by the Australian Inventory of Industrial Chemicals (AIIC).

 Before importing and/or manufacturing an industrial chemical, enterprises must check the Inventory to see if it is listed and if there are conditions for using.

 If a chemical is not listed on the Inventory —or if the intended use is different to the condition of use—it is a new industrial chemical to Australia.

 Unless an exemption applies, the new industrial chemical will need to be assessed by the authority for risks to the environment and human health before it can be imported and/or manufactured.
 Read more about notifying a new chemical.

 There are 2 sections of the Inventory — public and confidential.

 Public inventory can be found in: https://www.nicnas.gov.au/chemical-inventory.

 There are over 40,000 chemicals in the list currently.
 AICS defines all chemicals on the Inventory as existing industrial chemicals, while defines industrial chemicals not on the Inventory as new industrial chemicals